-As a visiting researcher at the ANU College of Law, Carina's work continues to make significant contributions, filling critical gaps in legal scholarship and offering a fresh perspective on some of the most pressing legal questions of our time.
+Carina's work significantly contributes to legal scholarship by addressing critical gaps and providing fresh perspectives on some of the most pressing legal issues of our time.

 Current Book Projects

-- Redefining Sovereignty: How Biodiversity Treaty Law Challenges and Reshapes Self-Governing Autonomy; A Case Study of Germany’s and Australia’s Federal Challenges in Implementing the Ramsar Convention on Wetlands of 1971 (PhD Dissertation, 2026).
+- Redefining Sovereignty: How Biodiversity Treaty Law Challenges and Reshapes Self-Governing Autonomy; A Case Study of Germany’s and Australia’s Federal Challenges in Implementing the Ramsar Convention on Wetlands of 1971 (PhD Dissertation, under review with Cambridge University Press).
+Preprint available in the "Publications" section of this website.
 The book "Redefining Sovereignty" is an in-depth analysis of how international biodiversity treaties challenge and reshape the domestic governance of federal states.
 Using the Ramsar Convention as a case study, it provides a comprehensive conclusion on the extent to which federal states must adapt their frameworks to effectively implement these treaties.

 - A Legal Theory Systematising the International Legal Status of Indigenous Peoples and Deliberative Democracy Initiatives (Postdoctoral Monograph, 2028): This forthcoming monograph offers a systematic exploration of the international legal status of Indigenous Peoples, investigating how deliberative democracy can shape their rights and recognition.
 It is an ambitious project, but one that seeks to contribute a robust theoretical framework to an evolving and critical area of law.